bradfair/chat/README.md

 The [conversation package](conversation) provides a Conversation struct with relevant methods/functions to create and manipulate conversations.

 ### Message Package
 The [message package](message) provides a Message struct with relevant methods/functions to create and manipulate messages.

-### Tokenizer Package
-The [tokenizer package](tokenizer) defines a Tokenizer interface and provides a TokenizerFunc type in order to satisfy the Tokenizer interface using custom functions.
+It also defines a Tokenizer interface and provides a TokenizerFunc type in order to satisfy the Tokenizer interface using custom functions.
 This allows you to use your own tokenizer function, or one of the small number of available open-source tokenizers.

 ## License
 This module is licensed under the MIT License.
 See [LICENSE](LICENSE) for more information.